hyesulim/COSE371_DB/README.md

 # COSE371_DB
-COSE371 Database from Korea univ.
+COSE371 Database from Korea univ.<br>
-Term project was to make a website.
+Term project was to make a website.<br>
 I made an website about managing my own portfolio.